cmangla/altera-sockit-hardcaml/README.md

 This guide pieces together the details required to get started with programming the FPGA on the SoCkit board using HardCaml.
-Using the included example, we will program the FPGA to use keys on the board as a switch for the LEDs.
+Using the included example, we will program the FPGA to use keys on the board as a switch for the LEDs, which is a hopefully good starting point for more comlicated tasks.

 ## HardCaml